Measuring marketing performance

 - Time frame: choose dates within a preset time frame, such as Last Year, or select dates for a custom time frame.

-- Available metrics: view data for sales, sessions, AOV, conversion, first-time customers, and returning customers.
+- Available metrics: view data for sales, sessions, orders, AOV, cost, ROAS, CPA, CTR, impressions, clicks, conversion rate, referring category, referring URL, new customers, and returning customers.

 - Attribution model: display attribution data based on last click, first click, or last non-direct click.